How It Works: How SoFi Makes Money

 The value of the total loan is 125% of the original loan amount (5% APR x 5 years in interest; 100% in principal).
 We sell the loan to investors for 105%.
 For taking on the risk of loan repayment, investors will get 20% (125% – 120%) over five years; SoFi will get 5% upfront to cover its cost of borrowing funds, its operations, and the memberships perks it offers to its clients.
 Double nice!

-We also offer Term Life Insurance through our partnership with Ladder.
-For life insurance, we earn a marketing fee for every user that submits an application.
+We also offer Term Life Insurance through our partnership with Ladder Life.
+For life insurance, we earn a set marketing fee every time a member submits an application for life insurance.

 SoFi Lending Corp. is licensed by the Department of Business Oversight under the California Financing Law, license number 6054612.
 NMLS #1121636.